pop-os/cosmic-epoch/README.md

 ## Setup on distributions without packaging of cosmic components

 The COSMIC desktop environment requires a few dependencies:
 (This list does not try to be exhaustive, but rather tries to provide a decent starting point.
-For detailed instructions check out the individual projects):
+For detailed instructions, check out the individual projects):

 - [just](https://github.com/casey/just)
 - rustc